 An Assistance Animal is a companion animal (sometimes referred to as an “emotional support animal”), which provides therapeutic benefit, such as alleviating or mitigating symptoms of a person’s disability.
 Assistance Animals are not Service Animals.
 However, an Assistance Animal may be permitted on campus as a reasonable accommodation.
 Prior approval must be obtained pursuant to the procedures and standards outlined below.

 1. Assistance Animals in Housing.
 Assistance Animals are permitted in residential facilities if the animal is necessary to afford a person with a disability an equal opportunity to use and enjoy School housing, its presence in School housing is reasonable, and there is an identifiable relationship or nexus between the individual’s disability and the assistance the animal provides.
-Assistance Animals are allowed in residential facilities only with prior approval from the Associate Director for Student Success pursuant to the procedures and standards outlined below.
+Assistance Animals are allowed in residential facilities only with prior approval from the Director of Student Success pursuant to the procedures and standards outlined below.

 a.
 Access Limitations.
 Assistance Animals are generally not permitted on the School’s campus other than in the student’s designated residential room and associated common areas.
 The animal cannot be taken into classrooms or other campus areas or allowed to roam freely.
-Students with disabilities may request approval from the Associate Director for Student Success to have an Assistance Animal accompany them to other campus areas as a reasonable accommodation.
+Students with disabilities may request approval from the Director of Student Success to have an Assistance Animal accompany them to other campus areas as a reasonable accommodation.
 Such requests will be considered on a case-by-case basis consistent with applicable laws.

 b.
 Housing Conflicts.
 Attempts will be made to house the student and animal in a room devoid of conflict based on allergies, fear of animals, or religious beliefs.
 Conflicts that occur after placement will be mitigated and adjustments will be made on a case-by-case basis.

 2. Student Housing Request Procedure.
-To request the use of an Assistance Animal in housing, the student must submit a request to the Associate Director for Student Success with appropriate documentation before the student intends to bring the animal to campus.
+To request the use of an Assistance Animal in housing, the student must submit a request to the Director of Student Success with appropriate documentation before the student intends to bring the animal to campus.
 Documentation should be submitted at least 30 days in advance to ensure timely approval of the request.
 An Assistance Animal will not be allowed until formal approval has been received.